-There’s a lot of different terms for pain that’s felt from the neck up, but this one takes the cake.
+There’s a lot of different terms for pain that’s felt from the neck up, but craniofacial pain takes the cake.

-What is CFP or how is it defined?
+What is Craniofacial Pain or how is it defined?

 Craniofacial Pain is actually a fancy term that encompasses a bunch of different issues.
 Essentially, if you struggle with pain, pressure, soreness, or tension in any part of your head or neck, you are experiencing Craniofacial Pain.
 This also includes migraines or chronic headaches.